Most frequently asked questions

 Question 2 – How many guinea pigs do you own?

-As of October 2021, we currently own 14 males (5 of which are neutered) and 77 females.
-In the main enclosure, 4 out of the 5 neutered males live with the females.
+As of February 2022, we currently own 14 males and 102 females.
+In the main enclosure, 4 neutered males live with the females.
 That means they do not breed.
 Our unneutered males live away from the main herd.

 Question 4 – Do you worry about birds of prey or other predators when your guinea pigs are freeroaming?